DamesMakingGames/manual/manual/coc.md

 Anyone who engages in sustained or repeated ‬unacceptable behavior may be sanctioned ‬or‭ ‬permanent‭ly ‬expelled‭ ‬from‭ ‬the‭ ‬community‭ ‬without‭ ‬warning‭ \(‬and‭ ‬without‭ ‬refund‭ ‬in‭ ‬the‭ ‬case‭ ‬of‭ ‬a‭ ‬paid‭ ‬event‭\)‬.

-_By registering for or hosting an event, you agree to make your name visible to event organizers and facility staff.
+_By registering for or hosting an event, you agree to make your name visible to event organizers, volunteers and staff.
 This visibility helps maintain the safety of our space.
 Anyone not registered for an event may be denied entry at the discretion of the event host._